u0705475/ministry/README.md

-# ministry
+The first file was a sermon that I preached in my home country last year in severfal churches.
-The plans of the Almighty-mrk6600
+The title is the plans of the Almighty